ricardovm/code-samples/spring/custom-security-authentication-filter/README.md

 # Custom Spring Security Authentication Filter

-When you already have a custom authentication system and need to integrate it with Spring Security, the shortest path is using a custom filter in the security filter chain.
+When you already have a custom authentication system and need to integrate it with Spring Security, the most common way is using `AuthenticationManager`.
+If it doesn't fit your needs, you can use a custom filter in the security filter chain.

 This code sample shows how you can achieve that.